MULTIPLE PATHWAYS TO BILITERACY

 Five years later, California voters overwhelmingly (73.5%) supported the passage of Proposition 58 (the LEARN Initiative) to promote and encourage multilingual programs for all students.

 This new mandate represents a sea-change from 18 years prior when 61% of the electorate voted to basically outlaw bilingual programs through a different statewide proposition.
+In May of 2018, the California Department of Education released the Guidelines for Implementation for Proposition 58.
+You can find the education code that authorizes them here.

 Multiple Pathways to Biliteracy